TimmermansL/photoselector/README.md

-# photoselector
+# Photoselector
-To select and display photos from a database
+To select and display photos

+With HTML, CSS, JavaScript